RSchiaffino1/Coursera_Getting_-_Cleaning_Data/CodeBook.md

-**Introduction
+# Introduction
 This CodeBook describes the variables, the data, and the transformations performed to convert the raw data into tidy data.

--Raw data
+# Raw data
 The raw data was taken from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip , which contains data collected from the accelerometers from the Samsung Galaxy S smartphone.
 'subject' variable represents the ID of the test subject.
 'activity' variable represents the type of activity performed when the corresponding measurements were taken.

---R Script
+# R Script
 Script run_analysis.R performs the 5 steps described in the course project's instructions:
-  1. Merges the training and the test sets to create one data set, by using the rbind() function.
+  * 1. Merges the training and the test sets to create one data set, by using the rbind() function.
-  2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  * 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-  3. Uses descriptive activity names to name the activities in the data set, by using features.txt file.
+  * 3. Uses descriptive activity names to name the activities in the data set, by using features.txt file.
-  4. Appropriately labels the data set with descriptive variable names.
+  * 4. Appropriately labels the data set with descriptive variable names.
-  5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+  * 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#Tidy data
+# Tidy data
 The output of the 5th step is the "tidy_data.txt" file in this repo, which stores the average of each variable for each activity and each subject.
 It contains 180 observations of the following 69 variables: